 - water

-- a mason jar or glass jar with lid
+- a large mason jar or glass jar with lid

 The Method

-Step one: Clean your mason jar thoroughly by sanitizing or washing it in hot soapy water.
+Step one: Use a clean jar or sanitize it by washing it in hot soapy water.
+Remember to have clean hands too.

 Step two: Set aside one piece of cabbage that’s slightly larger than the mouth of the jar.